Recipe: Mediterranean Ham & Cheese Mini-Sub

 4. Put down an overlapping layer of pepperoni slices on the bottom half of the roll.
 The rolls I like are just wide enough for one row of pepperoni.

 5. Pile on 2-3 layers of thin deli-style smoked ham, say 6-9 slices.
-Don’t lay ‘em out flat, cafeteria-style.
+Don’t lay “’em out flat, cafeteria-style.
 I like to twist or fold them for greater volume and texture.

 6. Put the top half of the roll on, and maybe slice the roll in half widthwise.
 Enjoy!

-Geoffrey is an Aristotelian-Liberal political philosopher and an adjunct instructor for Buena Vista University.
-His work has appeared in the Journal of Libertarian Studies, the Journal of Value Inquiry, and Transformers and Philosophy.
-He lives in Edgewood, KY with his wife and two children.
+Geoffrey is an Aristotelian-Libertarian political philosopher, writer, editor, and web designer.
+He is the founder of the Libertarian Fiction Authors Association.
+His academic work has appeared in Libertarian Papers, the Journal of Libertarian Studies, the Journal of Value Inquiry, and Transformers and Philosophy.
+He lives in Greenville, NC.